Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 Black was a popular color for cocktail dresses, but other dark elegant colors (purple, pink, deep green, and navy blue) were also favorites.

-Design embellishments like lace, beading, and sheer fabrics, on a impeccably cut dress, that was accentuated with tasteful jewelry, sexy pumps, and gloves further added to the WOW factor.
+Design embellishments like lace, beading, and sheer fabrics, on a impeccably cut dress, that was accentuated with tasteful jewelry, sexy pumps, and gloves, added to the WOW factor.

-Some favorite 1940s cocktail dress / party dress styles included Sheer Dresses, Ruched, Shirred, & Pintuck Dresses, and Fitted Dresses.
+Some favorite 1940s cocktail dress and 1940s party dresses included Sheer Dresses, Ruched, Shirred, Pintuck Dresses, and Fitted Dresses.

-Depending on the ladies social status, she may not have had the budget for a fancy party dress.
+Depending on the lady’s social status, she may not have had the budget for a fancy party dress.

 So, how would you be sexy and classy in the 40s, and show a bit more skin?